An afternoon with Bobby Carcassés

 Who is Bobby Carcassés?

-One might be forgiven for asking this question in some parts of the world.
-But in Cuba, especially if one is even tenuously drawn towards jazz, such a question is akin to asking who Frank Sinatra is in the United States.
-But alas, I did ask.
-And I was promptly educated.
-“Trumpeter, pianist, conguero, painter, composer, singer, educator, and the greatest showman of Cuba,” explained one of the Producers of the Havana Jazz Festival, as I managed to catch the tail end of this year’s edition.
+In some corners of the world, the question lands.
+In Cuba—especially anywhere near jazz—it’s like asking who Sinatra is in the United States.
+I asked anyway.
+I was promptly schooled.
+“Trumpeter, pianist, conguero, painter, composer, singer, educator—and the greatest showman in Cuba,” a Havana Jazz Festival producer said as I caught the tail end of this year’s edition.

 © Ayash Basu, 2020.
 Bobby recalls his earlier days on stage.
 He’s done it all from Opera, Zarzeula, Theater, Radio, to Orchestra, Cabaret, Jazz, and Cinema.